selmasorguc/JAP-Final-Backend/README.md

  # How to make API calls when authentication is needed?
  To use API buying tickets features ​/api​/tickets​/buy, login or registration is necessary to obtain the token.
- One user is initially seeded
+ Two users are initially seeded
+ ADMIN
+ username: Selma
+ password: Selma1

+ REGULAR USER - member
- username: selma
+ username: Dummy
- password: selma1
+ password: Dummy1

  ![image](https://user-images.githubusercontent.com/89447689/135115965-cac041c4-acad-44a9-aad1-5bd93318daf6.png)